 Best Kept Village Competition

-The Best Kept Village competition has been running in North and North East Lincolnshire since 1976.
+The Best Kept Village competition has been running in Northern Lincolnshire since 1976.

 It is organised and run by CPRE Northern Lincolnshire and is open to all small towns and villages within that area.